Skip to main content

 How the standards are organized

-The Datatypes schema contains the list of enumerations used by tags constrained by enumerated values.
+contains the list of enumerations used by tags constrained by enumerated values.

 Because the RIXML Standards Suite was developed by the organizations that create and consume investment research and the firms that develop tools used across the industry, it is specifically designed to eliminate the pain points identified by the experts who know this content best.